dotwallet/touchstone/README.md

 }' http://127.0.0.1:7789/v1/touchstone/sendrawtransaction
 ```

-- rsp
+- Response

-  - when it came to vout,`pretxid` and `preindex` will always be empty str and -1
+  - In vout, `pretxid` and `preindex` will always be an empty str and -1

 ```json
 {